whyboris/utilitarianism.net/content/utilitarian-thinker/susanna-newcome.md

 ### About the Author

-**[Patrick Connolly](https://sites.google.com/site/patrickjconnolly3/)**is an Assistant Professor of philosophy at Lehigh University.
+**[Patrick Connolly](https://sites.google.com/site/patrickjconnolly3/)** is an Assistant Professor of philosophy at Lehigh University.
 His research focuses on issues at the intersection of philosophy, theology, and the natural sciences in seventeenth-century Europe.
 While much of his past work focuses on the thought of John Locke and Isaac Newton, he has also pursued projects relating to a number of lesser-known figures including Susanna Newcome.

+{{< next-page >}}

 [^1]:
      Unfortunately, very little is known about her biography.
 The key facts and sources are collected in Patrick J. Connolly (2019).
 “Susanna Newcome’s Cosmological Argument”. _British Journal for the History of Philosophy_.
 27: 842–859.
 Some further details are provided in Patrick J. Connolly (2021).
 “Susanna Newcome and the Origins of Utilitarianism”. _Utilitas_.
 33: 384–398, from which the main lines of thought in this article are drawn.